erwan-rozet/pyxiscience-demo/README.md

 - [Web](http://localhost:3001/dashboard)

 > [!IMPORTANT]
-> While waiting for more developpments to be done, the only real page and link is "Tableau de bord"
+> While waiting for more developpments to be done, the only real page and link is "Tableau de bord". \n
 > Other links are only displaying empty pages with their titles